-The recommended model for governance of the Cudlee Creek Trail network is one which recognises the existing stakeholder groups and their significant knowledge and expertise on trail development.
+The recommended model for governance of the Cudlee Creek Trail network recognises ForestrySA as a multi-use forestry land manager, partnering with key stakeholders, recognising their significant knowledge and expertise in trail development and event management.

-It is recommended that a skills-based group be brought together as a Trust or other incorporated body.
+It is recommended that a skills-based group be brought together under an MOU or an incorporated body.
 This group would ensure collaborative leadership in the development of the new trail experiences and assist with the ongoing management and development of the leading and supporting trails.
 It will also be instrumental in seeking commercial investment, resources from grant opportunities and through ForstrySA budget allocations.